 Danforth Village-East York Schools

 This neighbourhood has great elementary schools, great secondary schools, elementary special programs, and secondary special programs.
-There are 12 public schools and 6 Catholic schools serving this neighbourhood.
-The special programs offered at local schools include International Baccalaureate, French Immersion, and Gifted/Talented Program.
+There are 12 public schools and 6 Catholic schools serving Danforth Village-East York.
+The special programs offered at local schools include French Immersion, Gifted/Talented Program, and International Baccalaureate.

 Public Schools